guivalli/Searcharr-Plus/README.md

 ✨ Features
 Radarr & Sonarr Integration: Search and add movies (Radarr) and series (Sonarr).

+TMDB Integration: Checks if media is already available on your server or on your subscribed streaming platforms before adding.

+*Alternative:
-Overseerr Integration: Checks if media is already available on your server or on your subscribed streaming platforms before adding.
+Overseerr Integration: Checks if media is already available on your server or on your subscribed streaming platforms before adding.*

 Interactive Search: Displays search results as a navigable carousel with posters, summaries, and TMDB links.